|

 Papoose is one of Nevada's well-known smaller Turquoise

-and produced a small amount of beautiful blue green turquoise
+produced a small amount of beautiful blue green turquoise with

 |